Tory Whanau: Personal life

 Whanau has struggled with alcoholism.
 Two incidents related to her alcohol consumption received media attention during her mayoralty.
 On 30 June 2023, a Friday evening, Whanau appeared to employees to be intoxicated upon entry to The Old Quarter restaurant in Dixon Street.
 Restaurant staff refused to serve her due to her intoxicated state, and she left without paying her bill.
 Whanau admitted not paying her bill and being "tipsy" but denied that she had acted confrontationally towards staff members, including asking if they knew who she was.
 The bill was paid the next day, on 1 July.
 On 18 November 2023, Whanau was seen intoxicated at Wellington’s Havana Bar.
 Almost two weeks later, she released a written statement which admitted a drinking problem and that she was seeking professional help.
 In 2025, she spoke at an event saying that the humiliation she had felt through this period led her to consider resigning.

 In April 2024, Whanau was diagnosed with attention deficit hyperactivity disorder and "significant traits of autism".

 In September 2024, Whanau said on radio that she had sold her car "to help pay the bills", despite her mayoral salary of $189,799.
 A few days later she denied that was the reason, and said she sold her car to walk to work.
 A spokesperson later clarified that she sold her car to help with her mortgage.

+In November 2025, Whanau announced that she would move to Melbourne due to a tight job market in Wellington.
+In 2026 she became a campaign manager for an Australian Greens candidate, Izzy Scherrer, in the seat of South Barwon at the 2026 Victorian state election.